DatWins/blogtesting/content/posts/light-dark-img/index.md

 /layouts/_default/_markup/render-image.html
 ```

-We can override it and decide which class to apply to an image based on the final tag:
+We can override it and decide which class to apply to an image based on the final tag.
+The below code first extracts the tag form the url, if any, and then applies a class based on it.

 ```html
 {{ $url := .Destination | safeURL }}